-

 Learn more about renewables in the European Battery Market Analysis

-GHG emissions in 2020 were 5% above their 1990 level at 64 MtCO2.
-Emissions in 2020 had been decreasing by 2.7%/year since 2017; previously, they had been increasing by 1.6%/year since 2012.
-These emissions fell by 15%, from their 2005 peak level of 78 MtCO2 to 65 MtCO2 in 2012, because of the economic crisis, and have been generally decreasing since then.
+In 2023, GHG emissions decreased by 4% to 61 MtCO2e (including LULUCF).
+This is the lowest level in three decades and below the 1990 baseline.
+In 2022, GHG emissions decreased by 9%, reaching 63 MtCO2.
+In 2021, emissions had increased by 5% in 2021 to 69.4 MtCO2, 12% above their 1990 level.
+Emissions decreased by 2.7%/year between 2017 and 2020; previously, they had been increasing by 1.6%/year since 2012.
+These emissions fell by 15%, from their 2005 peak level of 78 MtCO2 to 65 MtCO2 in 2012, because of the economic crisis.